msalemcode/webvalidate/README.md

   - StatusCode
     - http status code
     - a validation error will cause the test to fail and return a non-zero error code
+    - no other validation checks are executed
     - default: 200
     - valid: 100-599
   - ContentType
     - http Content-Type header
     - a validation error will cause the test to fail and return a non-zero error code
+    - no other validation checks are executed
     - default: application/json
-    - valid: null or non-empty string
+    - valid: valid MIME type
   - Length
     - length of content
       - cannot be combined with MinLength or MaxLength